-The CMS (Centers for Medicare and Medicaid) mandates rules concerning visitation in nursing homes during the COVID-19 Public Health Emergency.
+The CMS (Centers for Medicare and Medicaid) mandates rules concerning visitor tracking and screening in nursing homes during the COVID-19 Public Health Emergency.
 Since the government provides federal oversight for nursing homes as well as for long-term health care facilities, they have the authority to enforce these rules.
 Their rules are constantly being amended in response to the public pandemic of Covid-19 and the variant strains of Covid-19.

 Visitor tracking refers to the tracking and screening of visitors to these facilities.
 The CMS along with the CDC requires that all individuals who enter a facility must be screened.
 This screening includes questions about a person’s health and whether they have been in close proximity with anyone who may have Covid-19 during the prior 14 days.
 This visitor tracking is due to the fact that the virus is easily spread through physical contact and needs to be controlled.

 The CMS reasons that if ill individuals are not allowed near the residents of a facility, the spread of the virus will be slowed.
 Fewer residents will be at risk, thus ensuring the safety of all of the residents and staff.